shoaib-ahmed16/college-management/README.md

-# college-management
+# College - Management

-## this project start with adding the Admin first
+## This project start with adding the Admin first
 #### 1. Add Admin
 #### 2. Login using admin username (Email) and password.
 #### 3. Admin can do all operation related to teacher student and Admin itself.